Botanical Name: Columnea gloriosa and hybrids

 Many named hybrids are available, offering a colorful variety of leaves and flowers.
 'Firebird' and 'Aladdin's Lamp' have red flowers and dark-green leaves.
 Yellow blooms edged in red make 'California Gold' a stunning house plant.
 'Chanticleer' is a prolific bloomer with a compact growing habit.

 Get the most blooms.
 You can expect dozens of blooms on mature plants in spring and summer.
 Some plants may also bloom at other times during the year.
 You'll get the most blooms by providing plenty of bright, indirect light.
 Keep the soil slightly dry in the winter to help promote heavy flowering in spring.
 Just be careful not to allow the soil to dry out completely.

 Pinch your plant.
 Pinch off the growing tips often to encourage branching.
 You'll be rewarded with a much nicer-looking plant that is compact and bushy.
-It's a good idea to keep the stems at 12-18 inches (30-45 cm) to prevent it from getting leggy.
+It's a good idea to keep the stems at 12-18 inches (30-45 cm) to prevent goldfish plant from getting leggy.
 If you want, you can propagate the stem tip cuttings for more plants.
+(See "Propagation" tips below.)

 To repot...or not?
-This one likes to be slightly pot-bound, and blooms best this way.
+This one likes to be slightly root-bound, and blooms best this way.
 Repot in spring when it has outgrown its pot.
 Columnea likes loose potting medium, so don't pack it down.
 Use a container with drainage holes to prevent soggy soil.
 If you want to use a decorative planter without drainage holes, use it as a cachepot.
 Just slip a plain nursery pot inside the cachepot.
 I put pebbles in the bottom of cachepots to keep the inner pot above any drainage water.